apache/drill/_docs/configure-drill/050-configuring-multitenant-resources.md

 Yarn = 20G
 OS = 8G

 If Yarn does most of the work, give Drill 20G, for example, and give Yarn 60G.
-If you expect a heavy query load, give Drill 60G and Drill 20G.
+If you expect a heavy query load, give Drill 60G and Yarn 20G.

 {% include startnote.html %}Drill will execute queries within Yarn soon.{% include endnote.html %} [DRILL-142](https://issues.apache.org/jira/browse/DRILL-142)